shefaam/rbk4-summery-assessment/JOZAA.md

 lets conntinue now (i go to do some music :) )

 5- now need to render all the data in root/data/pokemon.json lets do it in get you must use async thing that mean wait after get the data do somthing so we use another function to do the console

-i go to eat now :p
+--i go to eat now :p

-I come again :)
+--I come again :)

-6- now i get the data now i want to show it in the screen
+6- now i get the data now i want to show it in the screen I search many cant know the problem I will use learn two command only ..

-I search many cant know the problem I will use learn two command only .. npm install -g webpack
+    npm install -g webpack
   seperataed
     npm run react-dev
     npm run server-dev
 oh my god same problem

 7- oh my god i ask for help destk and tell me the start point not from the table it is from the square check so the time now 1:38 PM
   Now I will start the assesment :(
   I spend all the time to make the table for get and delete work Please take this in calculated things :(

 8- start the assessment now and first connect the data base